karldcodes/Calculations/README.md

 ### Testing

-For the backend I created unit tests with xunit to cover the calculations and used WebApplicationFactory to write integrations tests for the API.
+For the backend, I used xUnit to create unit tests covering the individual calculation implementations, ensuring that the core business logic produces the expected results.
+I also used WebApplicationFactory to write integration tests against the API, validating scenarios such as successful requests, validation failures, invalid request payloads and unknown calculations.
+This provides confidence that the API behaves correctly as a whole, including its routing, deserialisation and validation behaviour.

-For the frontend I chose to use Vitest as it integrates well with vite and natively supports typescript which I used to create the frontend application.
+For the frontend, I chose to use Vitest, as it integrates well with Vite and provides first-class support for TypeScript, which was used to build the React application.
+Frontend tests focus on validating component behaviour and user interactions, such as rendering dynamic form fields, displaying validation messages and presenting calculation results correctly.

 ### Patterns used